CodeStix/Beat-360fyer/README.md

 # Beat-360fyer

+**⚠️ There is now a Beat Saber plugin that makes this much easier.
+You can find it [here](https://github.com/CodeStix/Beat-360fyer-Plugin).**

-This tool is used to generate 360 levels from standard Beat Saber levels.
+This desktop application is used to generate 360 levels from standard Beat Saber levels.

 ![Jaroslav Beck - Beat Saber, converted on the right, standard on the left](https://github.com/CodeStix/Beat-360fyer/raw/master/Build/Demos/beatsaber.gif)